 - A16.
-The preparation of the financial statements requires management to determine whether a transaction, event or condition gives rise to the need to make an accounting estimate, and that all necessary accounting estimates have been recognized, measured and disclosed in the financial statements in accordance with the applicable financial reporting framework. - A17.
+In preparing the financial statements, management has the responsibility to determine whether a transaction, event or condition gives rise to the need to make an accounting estimate, and that all necessary accounting estimates have been recognized, measured and disclosed in the financial statements in accordance with the applicable financial reporting framework. - A17.
 Management's identification of transactions, events and conditions that give rise to the need for accounting estimates is likely to be based on: - Management's knowledge of the entity's business and the industry in which it operates. - Management's knowledge of the implementation of business strategies in the current period. - Where applicable, management's cumulative experience of preparing the entity's financial statements in prior periods.